udacity/create-your-own-adventure/english/skydiving/skydiving.md

 It is on my to do list.

 After I landed, I realized that this was great!
 I turned around and said "Let's do it again!"

+And also said "But that's kind of expensive"